XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | Default Vote (Latest stable release) | Yes |
 | Pre-amendment functionality retired? | Yes |

 Fixes a bug where validators could build consensus ledgers with different timestamps, potentially delaying the process of declaring validated ledgers.
-The circumstances for this to occur require precise timing, so validators are unlikely to encounter this bug outside of controlled test conditions.
+The circumstances for this to occur require precise timing, so this bug is unlikely to happen outside of controlled test conditions.

 This amendment changes how validators negotiate the close time of the consensus ledger so that they cannot reach a consensus on ledger contents but build ledger versions with different timestamps.